 Choose Frozen Produce Over Fresh

 Frozen produce is picked and flash frozen at peak ripeness.
-It hasn’t been stored in crates and trucks for days or even weeks, like fresh produce can be.
-In fact, it can be more nutritious than fresh.
+It hasn’t been stored in crates and trucks for weeks, and can be even more nutritious than fresh.
 There’s no forgetting about it in the fridge, and it’s already prepped and ready to go.
 This saves time in the kitchen and helps prevent food waste.
 The next time you see a great deal on frozen produce, stock up for quick and easy meals!

 Grocery Delivery On A Budget?

 These days, most cities have multiple services like this.
 Instacart, Whole Foods via Amazon, and Amazon Fresh are some of the more popular ones where I live.
 These services may seem like a luxury, but they can save you time and money.
-When it comes to food shopping on a budget, sometimes not going to the store is better.
+When it comes to food shopping on a budget, sometimes skipping the trip to the store is better.
 We’re all guilty of buying things we don’t need, so utilizing these services keeps you out of the store and away from temptation.
-I personally love Amazon Fresh and use it frequently.
-There is no upcharge, and they offer free delivery if you spend a certain amount!

 Get Paid To Shop For Food